awsdocs/aws-systems-manager-user-guide/doc_source/what-is-session-manager.md

   Logging and auditing capabilities are provided through integration with the following AWS services:
   + **AWS CloudTrail** – AWS CloudTrail captures information about Session Manager API calls made in your AWS account and writes it to log files that are stored in an Amazon S3 bucket you specify\.
 One bucket is used for all CloudTrail logs for your account\.
 For more information, see [Logging AWS Systems Manager API Calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.
   + **Amazon Simple Storage Service** – You can choose to store session log data in an Amazon S3 bucket of your choice for auditing purposes\.
-Log data can be sent to your S3 bucket with or without KMS encryption using your AWS Key Management Service \(AWS KMS\) key\.
+Log data can be sent to your S3 bucket with or without encryption using your AWS Key Management Service \(AWS KMS\) key\.
 For more information, see [Logging Session Data Using Amazon S3 \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-s3)\.
   + **Amazon CloudWatch Logs** – CloudWatch Logs lets you monitor, store, and access log files from various AWS services\.
 You can send session log data to a CloudWatch Logs log group for auditing purposes\.
-Log data can be sent to your log group with or without KMS encryption using your AWS KMS key\.
+Log data can be sent to your log group with or without AWS KMS encryption using your AWS KMS key\.
 For more information, see [Logging Session Data Using Amazon CloudWatch Logs \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-logs)\.
   + **Amazon CloudWatch Events** and **Amazon Simple Notification Service** – CloudWatch Events lets you set up rules to detect when changes happen to AWS resources that you specify\.
 You can create a rule to detect when a user in your organization starts or stops a session, and then receive a notification through Amazon SNS \(for example, a text or email message\) about the event\.
 You can also configure a CloudWatch event to trigger other responses\.
 For more information, see [Monitoring Session Activity Using Amazon CloudWatch Events \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.

 ## Who Should Use Session Manager?<a name="session-manager-who"></a>